-Programme-specific regulations, which must be compliant with Marks and Standards, are approved by Faculties each spring, formally approved by the University Standards Committee at its summer meeting each year and made available on the Registry website adjacent to Marks and Standards and on the Loop Programme page.
+Programme-specific regulations, which must be compliant with Marks and Standards, are approved by Faculties each spring, formally approved by the University Standards Committee at its summer meeting each year and made available on the Registry website adjacent to Marks and Standards and on Loop.

-Force Majeure Event
+Provision for a Force Majeure Event

-In the case of a force majeure event, for a defined period of time, the Vice President Academic Affairs/Registrar may replace aspects of Marks and Standards and associated programme regulations with alternative arrangements.
-The Vice President Academic Affairs/Registrar will inform Academic Council at the earliest opportunity.
+In the case of a force majeure event, for a defined period of time, the Vice President for Academic Affairs (Registrar) may replace aspects of Marks and Standards and associated programme regulations with alternative arrangements.
+The Vice President for Academic Affairs (Registrar) will then inform Academic Council at the earliest opportunity.